GoldiaHeilige/European_Conflict/README.md

-- This is a simple 2D Top-Down shooter mobile game made for school project.
+- This is a simple 2D Top-Down shooter mobile game made from Cocos2d-x, Tiled, SpriteSheet Packer,... and these will be used for school group project.
 The game taken some idea from Fallout series, SAS4 and some few other indie games

 - This game use asset from TDS Modern Pack from CraftPix and others asset from Barotrauma and a few more.